Cure Blisters Fast with Natural Remedies

 - Look over your blisters and remember that if they aren’t that big, it’s best not to pop them to keep them from getting infected.

 - Apply this remedy to the area with blisters or abrasions.
-You already know that garlic is an amazing natural antibiotic that can treat any wound or abrasion.
+As you know, garlic is an amazing natural antibiotic that can treat any wound or abrasion.

 - Let work for 15 minutes, then remove.
 No need to rinse.
 Leave the garlic to do its job.

 To treat blisters and abrasions, choose the treatment that most appeals to you.
-It’s important to first wash your feet, then apply the remedy of your choice, whether it be aloe vera or baking soda.
-These are simple remedies that you’ll find really useful.
+It’s important to start by washing your feet, then applying the remedy of your choice, whether it be aloe vera or baking soda.
+These simple remedies are extremely useful if you want to deal with this annoying issue.